 Uncontracted braille (grade one) and contracted braille (grade two) are produced in most countries.
 However, over recent years there has been increased production of uncontracted braille in several European countries to try to increase readership and encourage more blind and partially sighted people to learn braille.

-With the introduction of UEB, a number of specialist braille codes such as maths, science and languages became redundant in the UK, because UEB covers them.
-However, a number of specialist braille codes such as chess and music remain.
+With the introduction of UEB, several specialist braille codes such as maths, science and languages became redundant in the UK, because UEB covers them.
+However, several specialist braille codes such as chess and music remain.

 The braille alphabet card shows the embossed braille alphabet, basic punctuation marks and numbers, together with the print equivalent.
 A single copy of the card can be obtained for free from our Online Shop or by calling our Helpline on 0303 123 9999 and quoting product code: PR10223.